Sulfation or Sulfate Conjugation

 Various sulfites are widely used in potato salad (as a preservative), salad bars (to keep the vegetables looking fresh), dried fruits (sulfites keep dried apricots orange), and some drugs.
 Normally, the enzyme sulfite oxidase metabolizes sulfites to the safer, and needed sulfates which is a process called sulfoxidation.
 Those with a poorly functioning sulfoxidation system, however, have an increased ratio of sulfite to sulfate in their urine.

-To convert sulfites to sulfate in the process of sulfoxidation (SUOX) you need enough B-12, B-2, molybdenum, manganese, boron and strontium.
+To convert sulfites to sulfate in the process of sulfoxidation (SUOX) the co-factor molybdenum is needed for enzymatic action.
+Glyphosate is a known chelator of molybdenum and could be a cause of sulftie oxidase dysfunction.
+Additionally, B-12, B-2, manganese, boron and strontium are needed to make sulfate.
 People with issues in the sulfoxidation process tend to get headaches/migraines, asthma or chest tightness, chronic fatigue, and chronic indigestion and heartburn.

 Deconjugation is possible sulfates can hydrolyze within physicological ph range.